MicrosoftDocs/architecture-center/docs/networking/guide/sdwan-integration-in-hub-and-spoke-network-topologies-content.md

 ### High availability for SDWAN NVAs with Azure Route Server

-Azure Route Server has built-in high availability.
+Azure Route Server has built-in high availability (HA).
 A single instance of Azure Route Server is backed by two compute nodes deployed in different availability zones (for the regions that have availability zone support) or in the same availability set and exposes two BGP endpoints.
-High availability (HA) for the SDWAN NVAs is achieved by deploying multiple instances in different availability zones (for regions that support them) or in the same availability set.
+HA for the SDWAN NVAs is achieved by deploying multiple instances in different availability zones (for regions that support them) or in the same availability set.
 Each SDWAN NVA establishes two BGP sessions with both endpoints exposed by Route Server.

 The reference architecture described in this article does not rely on Azure Load Balancers.
 More specifically: